oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 - Send the tokens to a server controlled by the attacker
 - Store or abuse the stolen tokens

 The recommended defensive strategy to decrease the risk associated with a compromised access tokens is to reduce the scope and lifetime of the token.
-For refresh tokens, the use of refresh token rotation offers a detection and correction mechanism.
+For refresh tokens, the use of refresh token rotation (as defined in {{Section 4.14.2 of RFC9700}}) offers a detection and correction mechanism.
 Sender-constrained tokens ({{sender-constrained-tokens}}) offer an additional layer of protection against stolen access tokens.

 Note that this attack scenario is trivial and often used to illustrate the dangers of malicious JavaScript.
 When discussing the security of browser-based applications, it is crucial to avoid limiting the attacker's capabilities to the attack discussed in this scenario.